 What is Anti-Counterfeiting Packaging?

-Medical packaging faces many challenges and counterfeiting is perhaps the most serious.
-Counterfeit medicines pose various threats and result in a significant loss of money for big pharma every year.
+Medical packaging faces many challenges, and counterfeiting is perhaps the most serious.
+Counterfeit medicines pose various threats and result in a significant loss of money for Big Pharma every year.

 And the threat shows no signs of slowing, with the global counterfeit drugs market believed to be worth up to $432 billion.